kylem-analytics/portfolio/nvidia-equity-analysis/README.md

 **Target Price:** $224.37 (57% upside)
 **Investment Horizon:** 2 Years

-NVIDIA was identified as undervalued at the time of analysis based on a weighted combination of three valuation methods.
-Since the recommendation was made, the stock has appreciated to approximately $200, validating the directional thesis.
+This analysis was conducted in December 2024 as part of an Investments course at Elon University.
+NVIDIA was identified as undervalued at the time based on a weighted combination of three valuation methods.
+The recommended 2-year hold period runs through approximately December 2026.
+As of mid-2026, the stock has appreciated to approximately $192 from the $142.44 entry price, a gain of roughly 35%, validating the directional thesis ahead of the full hold period concluding.

 ---